kevin0216/coscup-2025/content/en/participate/attendee.md

         BUS
     </template>
     <template #content-bus>
         Get off at the "NTU Cancer Center (Keelung Rd)" bus stop.
-        The following routes stop here:
-        1, 207, 254, 275, 672, 673, 688, 707, 905, 906, 907, 909, 913, 935, S30, BR12, BR22, G11, and the Keelung Rd.
-Metro Bus.
-        Please note: Some bus routes only stop here in one direction—the drop-off stop may be located across the street from NTUST.
+The following routes stop here: 1, 207, 254, 275, 672, 673, 688, 707, 905, 906, 907, 909, 913, 935, S30, BR12, BR22, G11, and the Keelung Rd.
+Metro Bus. ※Some bus routes only stop here in one direction—the drop-off stop may be located across the street from NTUST.
     </template>
     <template #title-walk="{ isActive }">
         Walking
     </template>
     <template #content-walk>
-        It takes about 20 minutes to walk from MRT Gongguan Station Exit 2 to the venue.
-        However, given the midsummer heat in Taipei, we don’t recommend walking.
-        If you really want to give it a try, be sure to bring an umbrella—for the scorching sun or sudden afternoon showers.
+        It takes about 20 minutes to walk in the heat from MRT Gongguan Station Exit 2 to the venue.
+If you really want to give it a try, be sure to bring an umbrella for the scorching sun or sudden afternoon showers.
     </template>
     <template #title-drive="{ isActive }">
         Driving